How It All Started: The Story Behind WearMatter

 My Creative Roots

-We all have to start somewhere, right?
+We all start somewhere.

 Studying Fashion with Purpose

-During my studies, I specialised in fashion and knitwear, culminating in my final project: “The Network Collection.”
-Inspired by the often-overlooked beauty of roadworks and everyday imperfections, the collection was also a tribute to my mum — the first female roadworker in Northern Ireland.
+My final project, The Network Collection, was inspired by roadworks and everyday imperfections.
+It was also a tribute to my mum, the first female roadworker in Northern Ireland.

 From Carrickfergus to London

-Before leaving, a loved one surprised me with something incredibly thoughtful: a "London Survival Kit" filled with essentials and encouragement to help me face the big city.
+Before I left, a loved one gave me a London Survival Kit filled with essentials and encouragement.

 Losing Myself, Then Finding Myself Again

-“What am I doing here?”
+What am I doing here?

-Internships, Industry Insights & Frustration
+Internships, Industry Insights, Frustration

 A New Mission: WearMatter

-My name is Gemma McAllister, founder of WearMatter.
+Portrait of Gemma McAllister, founder of WearMatter.

-Fashion had forgotten about inclusivity altogether.
+Fashion had forgotten inclusivity.

 Why WearMatter Exists

-And every body deserves clothing that reflects who they are.
+What you wear matters.
+Every body deserves clothing that reflects who they are.

 About Me: Beyond the Brand

-Today, I focus on:
+Right now I focus on:

 • Making a difference